ALAO Procedures Manual

 Recommended timetable for elections (minor adjustments are expected, to accommodate academic schedules, holidays, etc.):

 Feb.
 15 Broadcast email notifying members of the online election schedule, with the reminder that elections are open only to members who have paid dues for the current year.
 Mail same notice to any member lacking email.
-Include directions for requesting a paper ballot. mid- to late-February Candidate Information Form due [form may vary from year to year] March 15 Online balloting opens; broadcast explanatory email to members March 15 Paper ballots mailed to members unable to access online ballot March 30 Email reminder sent to members who have not voted online April 5 Final reminder sent to members who have not voted, including postcard to members without email April 15 Polls close April 25 Webmaster reports online results to the Past President and President; Past President informs President of the paper ballot tally April 30 Past President communicates election results to all candidates May 5 President communicates results to Communications Editor and Webmaster(s), for public announcement in all appropriate ALAO publications
+Include directions for requesting a paper ballot. mid- to late-February Candidate Information Form due [form may vary from year to year] March 15 Online balloting opens; broadcast explanatory email to members March 15 Paper ballots mailed to members unable to access online ballot March 30 Email reminder sent to members who have not voted online April 5 Final reminder sent to members who have not voted, including postcard to members without email April 15 Polls close April 25 Web Managers reports online results to the Past President and President; Past President informs President of the paper ballot tally April 30 Past President communicates election results to all candidates May 5 President communicates results to ACRL Liaison, Communications Editor and Web Manager(s), for public announcement in all appropriate ALAO publications

 The following guidelines for a statement of purpose are intended for use by groups which desire affiliation with ALAO as interest groups.
 Contact the Interest Group Coordinator for guidance.

 The proposal statement to the ALAO board should address the following points: